Uncover the future of SPARC Emulation with Charon SSP.

 Cons:

-Lastly, buying a new application is another viable legacy system modernization approach where businesses replace their old system with a new application.
-This approach involves selecting a solution (for example, cloud-based solutions such as SaaS) and substituting it with the current application.
+Lastly, buying a new application is another viable legacy modernization approach where businesses replace their old system with a new, modern one.
+This approach involves selecting a solution (for example, cloud-based solutions such as SaaS) to substitute the outdated one.

 Pros: